FlorianEpple/TelescopeMount/README.md

 # TelescopeMount
-A Repo for my dad and his telescope mount
+A Repo for my father and his telescope mount

 ---